Google Nexus 4 review

 Reviewed By: Seth Barton

-Updated with a more in-depth look at the current OS, Android 4.2, and how it affects the phone.
+Updated with a more in-depth look at the latest OS, Android 4.4, and how it affects the phone.
 We've also got more information on the availability of accessories in the UK and wireless charging.

 We're not sure if this handset is called the Google Nexus 4 because it's the fourth Nexus-branded smartphone, or because it has a 4.7in display, as opposed to the 7in and 10in displays of the Google Nexus 7 and Google Nexus 10 tablets, either way it fits.